unional/typescript-blackbook/README.md

 - Follow the [`markdown style guide`](pages/markdown.md)
 - Each section heading should be neutral, e.g. "`var` keyword" instead of "avoid `var`"

 > Why?
+>
-The heading would be used as link.
+> The heading would be used as link.
-  > So if the style guide suggestion changes,
+> If the style guide suggestion changes,
 > keeping the heading neutral would avoid broken links.